truenas/documentation/content/SCALE/SCALEUIReference/Apps/AppsScreensSCALE.md

 The header includes the **Leave Feedback** link in early release versions of SCALE Cobia.

 The breadcrumbs at the top of the header provide links to the previous or the main applications screen.
-Click the a link to open that screen.
+Click a link to open that screen.

 {{< trueimage src="/images/SCALE/23.10/AppsDiscoverScreenHeaderAndSearch.png" alt="Apps Discover Screen Header and Search" id="19: Discover Screen Header and Search" >}}